mthiebaux/JSNtemplate/README.md

 ## *Console*

-An experimental app supporting an interactive server console, push notifications, and client to client exchange.
+An experimental app featuring an interactive server console, push notifications, and client to client exchange.

 ## Installation